RivuletStudio/rivuletpy/README.md

 In ./rivuletpy/
 `sh quicktest.sh`

 This will download a simple neuron image and perform a neuron tracing with rivulet2 algorithm.
+If you encountered any issues while installing Rivuletpy, you are welcome to raise an issue for the developers in the [issue tracker](https://github.com/RivuletStudio/rivuletpy/issues)

 ## Usage
 - Reconstruct single neuron file.